dollodart/techblog/posts/education/how-does-a-transistor-work/how-does-a-transistor-work.rst

 an excess of it to regions with a deficiency of it [#]_.
 And unlike heat, it turned out to be correct that there is an electrical fluid, of a sort.

 J. J. Thomson's work on cathode rays in 1897 showed that charge is transported by carriers of one charge, one that flowed opposite the direction of current as defined by convention, and so it was assigned to be negative.
+Cathode rays were known to result from heated filaments in vacuum tubes, but J. J. Thomson discovered they would conduct current only under a certain sign of cathode to anode voltage, namely, positive (this fact is directly used to make the :ref:`vacuum-diode`).
 The charge carriers were found to be particles, not an indivisible fluid.
 It was called the electron because it is the particle of electricity.

 Part of J. J. Thomson's work found the charge-to-mass ratio [#]_ of electrons, from which the mass of an electron could be calculated.
 That mass was far too